PalveronPalveronDocs

 Flare Blockchain

-The platform uses the Flare Network blockchain (currently Coston2 testnet, mainnet migration before launch).
+The platform uses the Flare Network blockchain (Coston2 testnet; managed Mainnet is Enterprise-only and not yet in regular operation).
 Flare was chosen for low transaction costs, EVM compatibility, and the Flare Data Connector (FDC) for future cross-chain proofs.

 On this page